-Analysis of the ESE District Parent Survey data shows that 64.7% of parents agree that the district seeks parent input.
-Educational partner focus groups showed the desire of parents to have students be more academically proficient, emotionally healthy and college career ready.
-While these parental desires will not translate into actions under this goal they will be found in goals 1, 2 and 3.
-To this end the district will focus on increasing the % on the District Parent Survey agreeing that district seeks parent input and increasing the # of unduplicated student parent participations in school programs per UDS.
+Analysis of the ESE District Parent Survey data shows that 64.7% (BL - 64.7%; '21-22' - 25.0%; '22-23' - 33.3%).
+This number has decreased each of the last two years.
+Educational partner focus groups showed the desire of parents to connectedness with the school and to feel a part of a school community.
+To this end the district will focus on increasing the % on the District Parent Survey agreeing that district seeks parent input and increasing the % of households responding to the District Parent Survey.